python-trio/trio/docs/source/design.rst

 get a speedup that's totally irrelevant to real-world applications.
-In most cases (we suspect) it's the application code that's the bottleneck, and you'll get more of a win out of running the whole app under PyPy than out of any heroic optimizations to the IO layer.
+In most cases (we suspect) it's the application code that's the bottleneck, and you'll get more of a win out of running the whole app under PyPy than out of any heroic optimizations to the I/O layer.
 (And this is why Trio *does* place a priority on PyPy compatibility.)